heptarch/heptarch.github.io/drafts/portfolio.md

 ## Adding risk
 ---

+My intuition is that to optimize my portfolio, my investment should include a spread of high-risk, high-return and low-risk, low-return bets.
-Maximising expected return is good, but it ignores the *risk*, or uncertainty of our bets, altogether.
+Maximising expected return ignores the *risk* altogether!
-The simplest way to measure this is the total variance,
+The simplest way to measure the risk of our portfolio is the total variance,

 $$
 \sigma^2_P = \mathbb{E}[(P - \mu_P)^2].